datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

    It is advised to read the previous chapter :ref:`chapter_gobig` prior to this one

 This section is a write-up of how DataLad can be used on a scientific computational cluster with a job scheduler for reproducible and FAIR data analyses at scale.
+It showcases the general principles behind parallel processing of DataLad-centric workflows with containerized pipelines.
-More concretely, it shows an example of containerized `fMRIprep <https://fmriprep.readthedocs.io/>`_ preprocessing on the `eNKI <http://fcon_1000.projects.nitrc.org/indi/enhanced/>`_ neuroimaging dataset, scheduled with `HTCondor <https://research.cs.wisc.edu/htcondor/>`_.
+This section lays the groundwork to the next section, a walkthrough through a more complex real life example of containerized `fMRIprep <https://fmriprep.readthedocs.io/>`_ preprocessing on the `eNKI <http://fcon_1000.projects.nitrc.org/indi/enhanced/>`_ neuroimaging dataset, scheduled with `HTCondor <https://research.cs.wisc.edu/htcondor/>`_.
-While the choice of containerized pipeline and job scheduler are specific in this example, the general setup is generic and could be used with any containerized pipeline and any job scheduling system.
+While this chapter demonstrates specific containerized pipelines and job schedulers, the general setup is generic and could be used with any containerized pipeline and any job scheduling system.

 Why job scheduling?
 ^^^^^^^^^^^^^^^^^^^